yapl-language/documentation/src/content/docs/features/includes.md

----
-title: Includes
-description: Learn how to use includes to break templates into reusable components
----

 # Includes

 Includes allow you to break large templates into smaller, reusable components.
 This promotes modularity, reduces duplication, and makes templates easier to maintain.